MatsMoll/aligned/README.md

 store.add(MyModel)
 ```

 This makes it possible to define different contracts per project, or team.
-As a result, you can also combine differnet stores with.
+As a result, you can also combine different stores with.

 ```python
 forecasting_store = await ContractStore.from_dir("path/for/forecasting")